naninovel/docs/docs/guide/compatibility.md

 ## Beta

 Be aware, that the engine is currently in [beta development stage](https://github.com/Elringus/NaninovelWeb/milestone/1).
-There is a high probability of changes that could lead to incompatibility with the previous versions, require to re-write the scenario scripts or re-setup the configuration assets.
+There is a high probability of changes that could lead to incompatibility with the previous versions, require to re-write scenario scripts or re-setup configuration assets.
 Please take those risks into consideration when planning to use the engine for a project in production stage.

 ## Unity Version